|Best overall||HSK A2 Light Box Light Pad||SEE IT||

 - Lux is low, meaning the screen is not that bright

 Battery power gives you wings.
 If you want to take your tracing pad out into the world, this is the best light box for artists that will let you do it.
-With 1.5 to two hours of battery charge, this one will be there for you when you’re stenciling pine cones onto fabric in the forest, on a trip to the library archives, or just making art on the couch.
+With 3.5 hours of battery charge, this one will be there for you when you’re stenciling pine cones onto fabric in the forest, on a trip to the library archives, or just making art on the couch.